 - If the elders and court determined the manslayer innocent, he would remain in the city of refuge until the death of the high priest.
-Presumably, this offered a statue of limitations on the exile of the innocent fugitive.
+Presumably, this offered a statute of limitations on the exile of the innocent fugitive.

 God provided a place of refuge until justice showed them innocent.
 We can still apply the principle today.

 God Alone Slams the Gavel

 Before we see ourselves from the perspective of the innocent, let’s apply the principle from the perspective of the avenger of blood.
 How?